Bordered Heegaard Floer homology and the tau-invariant of cable knots: An overview of bordered Heegaard Floer homology and knot Floer homology

 \subsection{Bordered Heegaard Floer homology}

 We assume the reader is familiar with Heegaard Floer homology for closed $3$-manifolds.
 See, for example, the expository overview \cite{OSsurvey}.
 We begin with an overview of the invariants associated to $3$-manifolds with parameterized boundary, as defined by Lipshitz, Ozsv{\'a}th and Thurston in \cite{LOT}.
-Let $Y$ be a closed $3$-manifold.
-Decompose $Y$ along a closed surface $F$ into pieces $Y_1$ and $Y_2$ such that $\partial Y_1 = - \partial Y_2 =F$.
-In particular, this gives us an orientation preserving diffeomorphism from $F$ to $\partial Y_1$, and an orientation reversing diffeomorphism from $F$ to $\partial Y_2$.
+Let $Y$ be a closed $3$-manifold and let $F$ be an abstract closed surface together with a null homologous embedding in $Y$.
+Decompose $Y$ along $F$ into pieces $Y_1$ and $Y_2$ such that $\partial Y_1 \cong - \partial Y_2 \cong F$.
+In particular, we have an orientation preserving diffeomorphism from $F$ to $\partial Y_1$, and an orientation reversing diffeomorphism from $F$ to $\partial Y_2$.
 A $3$-manifold with a diffeomorphism (up to isotopy) from a standard surface to its boundary is called a \emph{bordered $3$-manifold}, and we call this isotopy class of diffeomorphisms a \emph{marking} of the boundary.
 To the closed surface $F$, we associate a differential graded algebra $\A (F)$.
-To $Y_1$, we associate the invariant $\widehat{CFA}(Y_1)$, which will be a right $\A_{\infty}$-module over the algebra $\A(F)$, while to $Y_2$, we associate the invariant $\widehat{CFD}(Y_2)$, which will be a Type $D$ structure.
+To $Y_1$, we associate the invariant $\widehat{CFA}(Y_1)$, which will be a right $\A_{\infty}$-module over the algebra $\A(F)$, while to $Y_2$ we associate the invariant $\widehat{CFD}(Y_2)$, which will be a Type $D$ structure.
 To a knot $K_1$ in $Y_1$, we may associate either $\widehat{CFA}(Y_1, K_1)$, a filtered $\A_{\infty}$-module, or $CFA^-(Y_1, K_1)$, an $\A_\infty$-module over $\A(F)$ with ground ring $\F[U]$, where $U$ is a formal variable.

 The pairing theorems of \cite[Theorems 1.3 and 11.21]{LOT} state that there exists a homotopy equivalence between $\widehat{CF}(Y)$ and the box tensor product of $\widehat{CFA}(Y_1)$ and $\widehat{CFD}(Y_2)$: